 “Dear Sister Faith,” he addressed me in his usual style as a fellow Christian, “Pakistan’s opinion makers were noting that the religious minorities of Pakistan had made history by forming an alliance for the first time in Pakistan’s history, which would empower them ‘to resolve contentious issues which have been confronting them for decades.’”
 He was upbeat and hopeful when I replied to his email to congratulate him.
 I wish I had sent him more emails over the years.

-The cowardly gunmen ambushed him just outside his mother’s home in Islamabad and riddled his car with bullets, according to reports.
+The cowardly gunmen ambushed him just outside his mother’s home in Islamabad and riddled his car with bullets, as many as 71 bullets, according to reports.
 Reports also indicate that the gunmen appeared to know Bhatti’s movements and to know that he was without security that morning.
 He had not been given a bulletproof vehicle by the government, although he requested one.

 Bhatti had battled tirelessly defending the rights of the minority peoples of Pakistan.
 He was a voice for the marginalized, such as the 4% of Pakistan’s population that are Christians, who are deprived of education, and whose only jobs are sweeping the dung off the streets, cleaning sewers, living in a brickyard building bricks, or other such work.
 He was an advocate for Pakistani Christian parents whose daughters have been abducted, raped, and forced to marry their Muslim rapists, and for those children’s Muslim employees have decided it is easier to murder them than to pay them.